Vollinger0/esm/readme_install.md

 - start eah
 - start server

   **PROFIT**

 ## Install/Update Scenario

-Esm provides a special tool that ensures that scenario updates stay minimal to avoid players having to download files that didn't change.
+ESM provides a special tool that ensures that scenario updates stay minimal to avoid players having to download files that didn't change.

 - download the scenario from the workshop, copy it to a separate folder on the server, e.g. `D:\Servers\Scenarios\ReforgedEden`
 - configure exactly that path in your custom config at `updates -> scenariosource`